UH-CPL/AffectiveBreathing/code/Readme.md

 3.2 Then we build a one vs. rest multinominal model and generate model report in Figure 10, and table 3 in the article.
 3.3 Last, we use a 3-fold cross validation process to validate our methods.
 The results of 3-fold cross validation are given in Figure11a,b,c.

+12/30/2023 Modification
+To support our paper revision, we add following code to support RandomForest model, and to further apply our method on a third party database (CASE database).
+Here are the detail information:

+1. We added RandomForest_MultiBinomial_CrossValid.py python code to cross validate the RandomForest results on our dataset.

+2. We added tool.py and waveform_process_CASE.py files to process and generate breathing waveform cycles based on CASE database.
+This code works on assuming the CASE dataset is install in data folder in following directories: ../data/interpolated/physiological/sub_1.csv - sub_30.csv (To obtain CASE dataset, please follow the given link https://springernature.figshare.com/articles/dataset/Metadata_record_for_A_dataset_of_continuous_affect_annotations_and_physiological_signals_for_emotion_analysis/9891446)

+It will generate a new feature file called 'caseNew_5_cross.csv'.
+You can apply the RandomForest and multiLinear_logistic method on this Case feature dataset to valid these two models performance on CASE data set.